umdenes100/VisionSystemSimulatorInstallers/building_for_mac/README.md

 Now, the next step is important.
 It's going to ask you to select an installation location.
 Make sure you remember this.
 I'm going to use the default directory -

-/Users/< USERNAME >/Qt.
+`/Users/<USERNAME>/Qt`.
 I will refer to whatever installation location you choose as QT_DIRECTORY.
 This will come up again later in the installation.

 ## Verifying that the Simulator Works